 Why Aren’t Ocean Liners Built Anymore?

-As a result, cruise lines have stopped building ocean liners and instead changed to producing cruise ships.
+As a result, cruise lines have stopped building Ocean Liners and instead changed to producing cruise ships.

 There is Less Interest in Ocean Liners

-An ocean liner is designed to take guests from point A to point B. A voyage on an ocean liner may start in Southampton in the UK, and end in New York City.
+A voyage on an Ocean liner may start in Southampton in the UK, and end in New York City.

-Repositioning cruises like this are good options if you’re wanting to cruise on a budget.
+“Repositioning cruises” are a good option if you want to cruise on a budget.
 Some of the best and cheapest cruises that I’ve ever been on have been repositioning cruises.

 Cruise Ships Are Able to do Repositioning Cruises